 Our bishop and ecclesiastical leader is the Rt.
 Rev. George Wayne Smith who is the tenth Bishop of the Episcopal Diocese of Missouri.

-According to parochial reports in 2012, there are 12,144 active members in this diocese.
+According to parochial reports in 2015, there are 11,500 members in this diocese.
 The 21 churches in metropolitan St. Louis have about 76% of members.
 The Tables of Statistics for all dioceses in The Episcopal Church, including the Diocese of Missouri, are maintained online.

 The 2020 Diocesan Operating Budget as passed by the 180th Diocesan Convention projected expenditures totaling $2,552,210.